issaloubani/Face-Analyzer-App/README.md

 ## About

-Face analyzer app capable of facial recognition and displaying facial features (eyes open percentage, mouth, nose, etc...) powered by firebase ML.
+Face analyzer app capable of facial recognition and displaying facial features (eyes open percentage, mouth, nose, etc...) powered by firebase ML and coded by Kotlin for android.

 ## Demo